jakemath/Blockchain-ETL/README.md

 ## Available Tasks
 ```
 1. track-tokens (off-chain)
     - Polls Uniswap V2 subgraph for updates to target token's Token entity
     - Writes entity updates to DB as TokenObservations
     - Calculates 24-hour liquidity and volume from TokenObservations
 2. track-pairs (on-chain)
-- Streams events emitted from all Pair contracts for target tokens (on-chain)
+    - Streams events emitted from all Pair contracts for target tokens
 ```

 ## Setup